 d) Changes to authorship

-1. In general: As a general rule, extensive changes to the authorship for an article are not permitted.
+- As a general rule, extensive changes to the authorship of an article are not permitted.
 During submission of the original and revised versions of the paper, the corresponding author takes responsibility that all persons listed on the paper should be authors (are eligible for authorship per the criteria described above).
 Extensive changes to the author list will be investigated on a case-by-case basis, and if it cannot be ascertained why an extensive change has taken place, the paper may be rejected on that basis.

 If any authors are being removed from a revised paper, then it should be clear why that author has been removed, and written confirmation should be obtained from all authors (including the author who has been removed) confirming that they are aware of and agree with the removal of the author.

-3. Authorship changes following acceptance of a paper and/or during the proof process: Accepted papers have been through peer review and at least one round of revision by the authors, and have received a final “accept” decision from the Editor.
-Given this, we do not support addition or removal of authors post-acceptance.
+- Authorship changes following acceptance of a paper and/or during the proof process: we do not support the addition or removal of authors after acceptance.

-Authors/reviewers should clearly declare any conflicts of interest.
-Examples of conflicts of interest that should be declared are (but not limited to):
+Examples of conflicts of interest that should be declared are (but are not limited to):